EmirayDurmaz/CE216ProjectSpring/README.md

 -You can import or export your files.

--Lastly if you feel lost or you need help, you can fild detailed information at our help center.
+-Lastly if you feel lost or you need help, you can find detailed information at our help center.

 3. ## Contributors
 - Yasemin Güler koçar